cchitsiang/awesome-stars/topics.md

 - [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, queues, workflows, streams, and AI agents with a single core primitive with built-in observability and state management.
 - [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
 - [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
 OSS alternative to NotebookLM, Perplexity, and Glean.
 Join our Discord: https://discord.gg/ejRNvft
-- [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
+- [simstudioai/sim](https://github.com/simstudioai/sim) - Build, deploy, and orchestrate AI agents.
+Sim is the central intelligence layer for your AI workforce.
 - [rivet-dev/rivetkit](https://github.com/rivet-dev/rivetkit) - An open-source library for long-lived processes with realtime, persistence, and hibernation
 - [everweij/typescript-result](https://github.com/everweij/typescript-result) - Supercharge your TypeScript error handling with a powerful Result type that transforms chaotic try-catch blocks into elegant, type-safe code.
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love